Home » What about ALL CAPS in the Subject: Field?

 Subject: RESPOND TO MY E-MAIL!!!!!

 Can you see the difference and feel the emotion behind these Subject: fields?
 Yep, it’s all in the words you choose and how you use them.
-Make the wrong choices, and it can cause you to be seen as yelling or having an overly aggressive tone.
+Make the wrong choices, and you may be seen as yelling or using an overly aggressive tone.

 Then, add those extra exclamation points, and there will be no doubt by the other side that you are, in fact, making a demand for their response.
 Always keep in the back of your mind that it is out of your control to actually control the level of emphasis perceived by the other side.